Illuminated Mem Bookmark by Jean-Jacques LEVI Gimi OPPENHEIMER Moses OPPENHEIMER

 Moses and Gimi had five children:

-Daniel E. LOEB, eMail: daniel.loeb at verizon.net
+Daniel E. LOEB, eMail: loeb17@gmail.com